biocore/gemelli/ipynb/tutorials/IBD-Tutorial-QIIME2-CLI.md

 ![image.png](etc/qurro-plot.png)

-We can further explore these phenotype differences by exporting the `sample_plot_data.tsv` from qurro (marked in a orange box above).
+We can further explore these phenotype differences by exporting the `sample_plot_data.tsv` from Qurro (marked in a orange box above).
 We will then merge this `sample_plot_data` with our sample metadata in python or R.

 **Note:** Qurro will have an option to export all of the metadata or only the log-ratio soon.